undefined

 Bhaktapur Durbar Square

-The Kathmandu Durbar Square is also a UNESCO World Heritage Site and a testament to the incredible architectural achievements of the Newar people.
+The Kathmandu Durbar Square, a UNESCO World Heritage Site, recalls the tremendous executive feats of the Newar.

 Traditional Building Techniques

-The skilled craftsmanship of Nepali builders is evident in the intricate details and designs of the buildings, reflecting the rich cultural heritage of the country.
+The skill of Nepali builders is conspicuous in the minutest details and designs of buildings, which turned out to be the mirror of the rich cultural heritage of the nation.

-The use of timber in traditional Nepali architecture, such as the intricately carved wooden windows and doors, adds a warm and rustic charm to the buildings.
+Traditional Nepali architecture uses timber, especially in the intricately carved wooden windows and doors, which lends a warm rustic beauty to its buildings.

 Contemporary Nepali Architecture

-The architects of Nepal have been experimenting with new materials, techniques, and designs and have created buildings that are functional and aesthetically pleasing.
+The architects of Nepal have been experimenting with new materials, techniques, and designs and have turned out buildings that are functional and pleasing to the eye.

-They have successfully integrated modern elements into traditional methods, creating a harmonious balance.
-The use of sustainable materials and energy-efficient technology has also become increasingly prevalent in contemporary Nepali architecture.
+They have balanced the modern elements with the traditional ones.
+Using sustainable materials and energy-efficient technology has become common in contemporary Nepali architecture.

-Architects are experimenting with bold colours, shapes, and textures, creating distinctive and striking structures.
-Some notable examples of contemporary Nepali architecture include the Nepal Communitere Innovation Hub and the KTM Art House.
+Architects experiment with bold colours, shapes, and textures.
+Among the much-talked-about contemporary Nepali architecture are the Nepal Communitere Innovation Hub and the KTM Art House.

 Restoration and Preservation